Sample Rate Converter Online

 Same pitch, same length — only the rate changes.

 Pick 8, 16, 22.05, 44.1, or 48 kHz with one tap.
-No format menus, no command line.
+The tool reads your file's current rate on load and disables the preset you're already at.

-Pitch & Duration Preserved
+Pitch & Length Preserved

 No Upload